 AWeber provides top tier email marketing services, features and resources for businesses of all sizes.
-Fully featured, hundreds of templates and an excellent mobile marketing feature, AWeber is worth a try.
+Fully featured, hundreds of templates, an excellent mobile marketing feature, and now a free plan, AWeber is worth a try.

 Over 20 Years Later, Still Offering Email Marketing for Small Businesses